 Saving money isn't simply a good idea; it's a must for growing businesses if they are to make the best use of their available capital and execute a successful growth strategy.

 This is critical as you grow, especially if you are growing alongside competitors who are trying to outcompete you on price.
 Fortunately, this is where outsourcing may help you save a lot of money.
 Outsourcing frees up cash by transforming fixed (and sometimes substantial) outgoings into variable or lesser costs.
-Keep the above business functions in mind as you grow and put together your outsourcing plan based on solid cost-benefit analysis.
+Keep the above business functions in mind as you grow and put together your outsourcing plan based on a solid cost-benefit analysis.